bitfumes/laravel-packer/README.md

 Explore all commands, just run `packer` on your command line.

-_Now you can create Mirgations and Factories also_
+_Now you can create Migrations and Factories also_

 ## Smart Clone